NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 ## Create Intent and Entities

-Intent is a way for the Bot to recognise what you want it to do.
+The intent is a way for the Bot to recognise what you want it to do.
 Using LUIS, we can make the Bot recognise different intents.
 To add a new intent to the bot go to Create, go to any of your dialog, and click on the three dots.
-Select "Add ew trigger."
+Select "Add new trigger."

 The name of the trigger will be the same as the name of your intent.
 The trigger phrases are the different sentences that might trigger this intent.
-Essentially, LUIS will train a NLP model to recognise the intent using these senteces.
+Essentially, LUIS will train an NLP model to recognise the intent using these sentences.

 Name your trigger as "FetchAnimeQuotes" and copy the following code to the phrases.